Rajcr2/Legal-Advisor/README.md

 8. Ask any legal question like this **"What are the provisions for anticipatory bail under the Bhartiya Nyaya Sanhita ?"**. and all set you will get response just verify that.

 Currently, Model is in still developement stage I am adding more legal documents one by the one.
-Currently, response you are seeing is based on "BNS.pdf" legal doucment and Mistral LLm knowledge.
+Currently, response you are seeing is based on "BNS.pdf" legal doucment and Mistral LLM knowledge.

+### PromptEvaluator

+The main reason for developing this tool is because, prompt allows you indirectly set how much power you want to give to llm and here, in case if for specific question uploaded documents are just not enough sometimes at that prompt which is leveraging Documents & LLM equally is required.
+Thats where PromptEvaluator is needed which helps in designing and testing different parallely without affecting whole main RAG project.

 ### Output

 1. #### Legal Advisor

 https://github.com/user-attachments/assets/558d1134-e2bf-4326-95b1-d4a4b32da48a

 2. #### Prompt Evaluator

 https://github.com/user-attachments/assets/14f4e4b4-6fb9-42f1-82c1-eef0db0b0225

 ### Conclusion